Portrait Photography Lighting

 A light source's contrast is basically determined by the size and intensity of the light source and its distance from the subject.

-For example, the sun on a clear day is relatively small in our sky, and it is therefore a high contrast light source which produces a hard edged shadow.
+For example, the sun on a clear day is relatively small in our sky.
+Therefore it is a high contrast light source which produces a hard edged shadow.
 On a cloudy day, the diffused light from the same sun is spread out and more flattering.

 Like a studio set up, the entire sky becomes a lower contrast light source, giving very soft edged shadows, good for portraits.